 - think in opposites

 - prepare for chance – in other words, you have to be prepared to fail

-For more information, check out the following resources by Michael Michalko:
+For more information about developing the genius mindset, check out the following resources by Michael Michalko:

 - Creative Thinkering: Putting Your Imagination to Work